-You can log into your account at any time to see what your child is searching while they use the internet on their device.
+You can log into your account at any time to see what your child is searching for while they use the internet on their device.
 You’ll be able to track their search history, as well as checking to see what websites they’re accessing.
-If your child is searching about bully online, this could indicate a bullying problem.
+If your child is searching for bully online, this could indicate a bullying problem.

 - Suspicious Text